leavesgrp/COPT-MATLAB/docs/userguide-en.md

   If the field is a sparse vector, then only the corresponding part of the variables are specified.

+Fields on FeasRelax penalties

+- `lbpen`

+  Penalties for lower bounds of columns.
+If empty, then no relaxation for lower bounds of columns are allowed.
+  If penalty in `lbpen` is `inf`, then no relaxation is allowed for corresponding lower bound of column.

+- `ubpen`

+  Penalties for upper bounds of columns.
+If empty, then no relaxation for upper bounds of columns are allowed.
+  If penalty in `ubpen` is `inf`, then no relaxation is allowed for corresponding upper bound of column.

+- `rhspen`

+  Penalties for bounds of rows.
+If empty, then no relaxation for rows are allowed.
+  If penalty in `rhspen` is `inf`, then no relaxation is allowed for corresponding row.

+- `upppen`

+  Penalties for upper bounds of rows.
+For two-sided rows and `rhspen` is not empty, then it is penalty for upper bounds of rows.
+  If penalty in `upppen` is `inf`, then no relaxation is allowed for corresponding upper bound of row.

 ### Parameter Information

 Parameter info is of type MATLAB `struct` and stores the parameters for optimization.
 The fields in the struct can be referred from the COPT reference manual.